Informfully/Experiments/experiments/recsys_2025/README.md

 * RADio, Gini, and ILD are calculated using the top 20 items of the candidate list.
 We provide a separate script that reduces and calculates only the top 20 recommendations (**compute_top20_list.py**).
-This needs to be applied to all neural models and random walk models, except D-RDW (this has a max. recommendation limitation already included).
+This needs to be applied to all neural and random walk models, except D-RDW (which already has a max. recommendation limitation).
-Apart from limiting the number of recommendations, this script also filters out recommended items that a user has already added to their history.
+In addition to limiting the number of recommendations, this script also filters out items that a user has already added to their history.
 * Norm-aware RADio diversity metrics are calculated using **check_diversity_ebnerd/check_radio.py**, traditional diversitc metrics can be fourn in **check_diversity_ebnerd/check_diversity.py**, and AUC is in **compute_auc.py**.
 * Intra-List Distances (**generate_party_one_hot.py** and **generate_senti_one_hot.py**): We need vectors for the calculation of the intra-list distance for recommendations.
 The two scripts provided here will encode the party and sentiment of articles into pre-defined buckets.